 Jackson EMC’s Competition Process

-The process begins with high school guidance counselors and teachers in our service areas selecting a student from each school to compete for a spot on the trip.
-Applicants should excel in academics, extra-curricular activities, community involvement and leadership abilities.
-The finalists are also judged on short-answer and essay questions, as well as letters of recommendation.
-The field is then narrowed to 10 finalists who have in-person interviews before a panel of judges.
-The four winners earn the top scores.
+The process begins with 48 high school guidance counselors and teachers in our service areas selecting a student from each school to compete for a spot on the trip.
+Applicants should have excelled in academics, extra-curricular activities, community involvement and leadership abilities.
+Applicants are also judged on short-answer and essay questions, as well as letters of recommendation.

 The Washington Youth Tour

-Before the Georgia delegates take to the sky en route to D.C., WYT delegates make two Georgia stops in Atlanta and Warm Springs.
-The first stop starts with a Statewide Dinner/Reception highlighting the achievements of the more than 100 participating high school students from across the state who earned the trip to our nation’s capital.
-Following icebreakers and teambuilding exercises, the trip moves to Warm Springs to see where rural electrification began.
-They return to Atlanta for more teambuilding and leadership activities before joining their peers from across the country in Washington, D.C., they participate in team building and ice-breaker activities, as well as learn more about leadership, cooperatives and how rural electrification began.
+Before the Georgia delegates take to the sky en route to DC, they spend a day in Atlanta.
+The first activity is a Statewide Dinner/Reception highlighting the achievements of the 100+ participating high school students from across the state who earned the trip to our nation’s capital.
+Before joining their peers from across the country in Washington, D.C., they participate in team building and ice-breaker activities, as well as learn more about leadership, cooperatives and how rural electrification began.

-Since 1965, the Washington Youth Tour has given more than 1,950 Georgia students and more than 50,000 students nationwide, representing 640 of America’s electric cooperatives the opportunity to take part in this once-in-a-lifetime experience.
-Learn more at www.youthtour.coop.
+Since 1964, the Washington Youth Tour has given more than 50,000 students representing 640 of America’s electric cooperatives the opportunity to take part in this once-in-a-lifetime experience.
+Learn more at www.youthtoour.coop.